 Florencia Torche is Dunlevie Family Professor in the School of Humanities and Sciences at Stanford University.
 Her research and writing focus on social inequality and social mobility, educational disparities, and marriage and family dynamics.
 Her recent scholarship has extensively studied the influence of early-life exposures and circumstances –starting before birth– on individual health, development, and wellbeing using natural experiments and causal inference approaches.

 Professor Torche was elected to the National Academy of Sciences and the American Academy of Arts and Sciences in 2020, and to the Sociological Research Association in 2013.
-She has led many large data collection projects, including the first national survey on social mobility in Chile and Mexico.
-She has served as deputy editor of the American Sociological Review, Consulting Editor of the American Journal of Sociology, and on the Editorial Board of the Journal of Health and Social Behavior, Social Forces, Sociology of Education, and Sociological Theory among others.
-She has served on the Board of Overseers of the General Social Survey.
+She currently serves as Deputy Editor of the American Sociological Review, member of the National Academy of Sciences Committee on Addressing the Long-Term Impact of the COVID-19 Pandemic on Children and Families, and member of the Board of Directors of the Population Association of America.

 Professor Torche holds a BA from the Catholic University of Chile and an MA and PhD in Sociology from Columbia University.